 ACS WASC charges annual membership fees.
 Schools seeking initial affiliation with ACS WASC leading to full accreditation shall pay a nonrefundable application fee plus an initial visit fee (see the Beginning the Accreditation Process page for further initial visit information).
 Visiting Committee fees are also charged when an accreditation visit is scheduled to take place.
 Please refer to the appropriate schedule for additional fee information.

 See also ACS WASC Fees.

 After reviewing the ACS WASC Conditions of Eligibility, interested schools and supplementary education centers/programs should submit the ACS WASC Application.
-Both of these documents as well as additional information can be found on the Beginning the Accreditation Process page of our website.
+Both of these documents as well as additional information can be found on the Beginning the Accreditation Process page of the ACS WASC website.